 Adding Tomatoes and Olives to Focaccia Dough

-- Slice cherry tomatoes and olives into thirds and place into the dimples of the dough before baking.
+- Slice cherry tomatoes and olives into thirds and place them into the dimples of the wet dough before baking.

 What Size Pan To Use for Baking No Knead Focaccia Bread?

-Depending on the type of focaccia bread you are craving, I would suggest two different baking pan options for this recipe.
+Depending on the type of homemade focaccia bread you're craving, I would suggest two different options for a rectangular baking dish.

-Using a 13x9x2 inch baking pan will result in a thick fluffy and pillowy focaccia bread for dipping, snacking, and making sandwiches.
-This is my go to choice of pan when I want to serve focaccia as a snacking bread with cheeses and meats.
+Using a 13x9x2-inch baking pan will result in a thick fluffy and pillowy focaccia bread for dipping, snacking, and making sandwiches.
+This is my pan of choice when I want to serve focaccia as a snacking bread with cheeses and meats.

-Baking Focaccia with a 13×18 inch rimmed baking pan creates a thinner focaccia bread that is often seen in Florence, Italy for making slab sandwiches.
-You may have to stretch the dough a bit more with your fingers to cover more of the pan before adding toppings.
+Baking Focaccia with a 13x18-inch rimmed baking pan creates a thinner focaccia bread that is often seen in Florence, Italy for making slab sandwiches.
+You may have to stretch the dough a bit more with your fingers tips to cover the pan before adding toppings.

 How to Store Focaccia Bread